Skip to main content

 The EPA requires Wholesalers to provide information contained in their CCR to corresponding Consecutive System(s) by April 1st annually.
 Consecutive water systems MUST ensure that they deliver the information in the Wholesaler’s CCR to their own customers.

 The electronic CCR templates are designed to help Public Community Water Systems create individual CCR’s for the previous Calendar Year.
-CCRs in ascending order by Water Supply Identification number (WSID #) are presented here:
+Please remember that almost all the information included in the template is required.
+You can change how the CCR looks and add additional content, however, be sure not to omit any required information.
+CCRs in ascending order by Water System Identification number (WSID #) are presented here:

-Using the template above to create a CCR for your Water System users.
+Instructions for using the template above to create a CCR for your Water System users:

 • Review the information below to learn about important information including delivery methods/requirements, consecutive water system requirements and how to document and certify completion with the Vermont Drinking Water and Groundwater Protection Division.